 My friend, may I ask you a question?
-God gives us the tools to not only defend ourselves but also to go on the offensive against sin.
-Yet, when we’re threatened, why do we often prefer to play dead and hope that the evil will simply pass us by, never taking the effort to confront sin with the power of the gospel of Christ.
+Does God gives us all the tools in His Word to not only defend ourselves but also to go on the offensive against sin?
+Yet, when we are threatened, do we prefer to play dead and hope that the evil we are confronted by will simply pass us by?

-This story reminds us of how our sense of moral indignation can easily be dulled by the world unless we are reminded of it daily.
 The Bible tells us that when we are made new in Christ we must “die every day” to this world.
-I guess it’s in how we wish to define that death that makes all the difference in how we confront the dangerous world around us.
+I guess it is in how we wish to define that death that makes all the difference in how we confront the dangerous world around us.
 We can “play” dead and hope the dangers go away.
 Or, we can “die” to the dangers, put them off and bite into them with the teeth of the gospel of Jesus Christ.
 God has given us all the “equipment.”
-It’s up to us as to how we choose to use it.
+It is up to us as to how we choose to use it.

 Therefore my friend, do not worry about tomorrow, for tomorrow will worry for itself; each day has enough trouble of its own.
 (Matt 6:34) This Passing Day.
 May this passing day honor our Lord and Savior Jesus Christ and be a blessing to you and everyone you meet.
 Find a stranger and say hello.
 Don't let another day pass without your day blessing someone else.